born2net/mediaArduino/README.md

     <li> You can choose from thousands of inexpensive sensors, relays, switches, and more</li>
     <li> Arduino is very popular which means you can find a ton of help and docs</li>
     <li> Arduino is easily expandable with shields (add on boards)</li>
-    <li> It's 100% hackable so you have no limits</li>
+    <li> It's 100% hackable so there are no limits</li>
 </ol>

-This document was created to help you get started with Arduino and Node.js as well as to take advantage of a pre-compiled binary Linux image that you can download.
+This document was created to help you get started with Arduino and Node.js as well as to take advantage of a pre-compiled binary Linux image that you can download and burn onto your own Micro SD card.
-Anyone who is interested in setting up Arduino Yun with Node.js will greatly benefit as we take you through the entire process as
+Anyone who is interested in setting up Arduino Yun with Node.js will greatly benefit from this doc.
-Also, we give all the first and for most to help Arduino users integrate a custom solutions of IoT and Digital Signage;
+Also, at the end of the document we cover integration between Digital Signage with Arduino as well.

 To help you get started as quickly as possible we built a custom binary image that you can burn onto a micro SD card and load it directly onto the Arduino Yun.
 The image includes Node.js 10.32, the Firmata drivers of Node.js and Firmata drivers for the Micro controller to allow communication between the two using the Yun bridge.
-We also include a serial watchdog, sample apps and more.
+We also include a serial watchdog as well lots of sample apps, pre compiled binaries such as socket.io and more.

 To summarize:
 <ul>
 <li>simple to follow, step by step instructions on Arduino Yun setup</li>
 <li>everything that's needed to run node.js with Arduino Yun</li>
-<li>provide a pre-compiled binary image allowing for a quick setup of a new Arduino Yun</li>
+<li>provide a perfectly setup pre-compiled binary of Linux OpenWRT image allowing for a quick setup of a new Arduino Yun</li>
 <li>pre compiled Firmata driver for both Node.js and as Arduino Sketch</li>
-<li>web server to allow communication between Arduino Yun and Digital Signage Internet of things</li>
+<li>web server to allow communication between Arduino Yun and Digital Signage Internet Of Things</li>
 <li>built in watchdog to restart upon serial communication failure</li>
 <li>App for remote control of Arduino Yun across the web using SignagePlayer LAN server gateway</li>
 <li>App for socket client to connect to remote socket.io node.js server</li>